kruthika753/API-INTEGRATION/README.md

 * 📍 Auto-detect user location
 * 🕒 Add current date & time
 * 🚀 Deploy on GitHub Pages or Netlify

----

-Feel free to customize or enhance this project!
-Let me know if you’d like help adding more features 😄